jpdery/moobile-core-doc/Source/Classes/Control/List.md

 ### setSelectable(selectable) {#setSelectable}

-Sets whether or not items from this list are selectable.
+Sets whether items from this list are selectable.

 Name         | Type    | Description
 ------------ | ------- | -----------
-`selectable` | Boolean | Whether or not the list items are selectable.
+`selectable` | Boolean | Whether items from this list are selectable.

 #### Returns: